continuedev/what-llm-to-use/README.md

 #### 3. Phind-CodeLlama

 [Phind-CodeLlama](https://www.phind.com/blog/code-llama-beats-gpt4) is an LLM built on top of Code Llama by Phind.
 A proprietary dataset of ~80k high-quality programming problems and solutions was used to fine-tune Code Llama.
 That fine-tuned model was then further fine-tuned on 1.5B additional tokens.
 It currently leads on the [Big Code Models Leaderboard](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard).
-However, it is only available as a 34B parameter model, so it requires more available memory to use it.
+However, it is only available as a 34B parameter model, so it requires more available memory to be used.

 <details>
     <summary>Details</summary>